Donate

 Mohamed Siad Doualeh, the permanent representative of Djibouti to the United Nations, signed the TPNW in New York on 9 January 2023.

-In 2022, Djibouti announced that it would adhere to the TPNW as part of its “commitment to peace and disarmament”.
-It also encouraged other states that have not yet signed it to do so.
+Djibouti has described its decision to join the TPNW as part of its “commitment to peace and disarmament”, and has called on all states that have not yet adhered to the treaty to do so.

 Mohamed Siad Doualeh, Djibouti’s ambassador to the UN, signs the TPNW in 2023.
 Photo: ICAN